Indian shares hover near peaks on vaccination, earnings hopes

 “IT results are expected to be positive and good June auto sales numbers can provide sufficient positive triggers”, said Narendra Solanki, head of equity research at Anand Rathi Investment Services in Mumbai.

-The Nifty Auto index jumped 1.11% as Royal Enfield-maker Eicher Motors (EICH.NS), Bajaj Auto (BAJA.NS) and Jaguar Land Rover-parent Tata Motors (TAMO.NS) rose between 1.4% and 1.8% after June sales data.
+The Nifty Auto index jumped 1.11% as Royal Enfield-maker Eicher Motors, Bajaj Auto and Jaguar Land Rover-parent Tata Motors rose between 1.4% and 1.8% after June sales data.

 Meanwhile, India’s June services activity contracted sharply at its fastest rate in 11 months.
 But, markets had priced in the effects of the lockdown in the PMI data, Solanki said.

-Shares of Panacea Biotec (PNCA.NS) soared 9% after the biotechnology firm got the Indian drug regulator's nod to manufacture the Russian Sputnik V vaccine. read more
+Shares of Panacea Biotec soared 9% after the biotechnology firm got the Indian drug regulator’s nod to manufacture the Russian Sputnik V vaccine.

 The Economic Times reported Moderna’s COVID-19 vaccine was likely to be available in few major government hospitals by July 15.